NoorHajDawood/tab-numbering/README.md

 The extension uses a **persistent background page** (`tab-numbering.js`) for stable storage and event handling.
 It listens to tab lifecycle events (`onCreated`, `onMoved`, `onRemoved`, `onUpdated`) and updates titles accordingly.

-### Manifest
-The project uses **Manifest V2** for full compatibility with current Firefox versions.
-Future updates may migrate to MV3 once Firefox supports `storage` and scripting APIs more consistently for persistent extensions.

 ---

 ## 🧩 Advanced Customization (Optional)